-- To provide curriculum access for all - To secure high levels of achievement for all - To meet individual needs through a wide range of provision - To attain high levels of satisfaction and participation from pupils, parents and carers - To carefully map provision for all vulnerable learners to ensure that staffing deployment, resource allocation and choice of intervention is leading to good learning outcomes. - To ensure a high level of staff expertise to meet pupil need, through well targeted continuing professional development. - To work in cooperative and productive partnership with the Local Authority and other outside agencies, to ensure there is a multi-professional approach to meeting the needs of all vulnerable learners. - To "promote children's self-esteem and emotional well-being and help them to form and maintain worthwhile relationships based on respect for themselves and others".
+- To provide curriculum access for all - To continually monitor the progress of children and ensure high levels of achievement for all - To meet individual needs through a wide range of provision - To attain high levels of satisfaction and participation from pupils, parents and carers - To carefully map provision for all vulnerable learners to ensure that staffing deployment, resource allocation and choice of intervention is leading to good learning outcomes. - To ensure a high level of staff expertise to meet pupil need, through well targeted continuing professional development. - To work in cooperative and productive partnership with the Local Authority and other outside agencies, to ensure there is a multi-professional approach to meeting the needs of all vulnerable learners. - To "promote children's self-esteem and emotional well-being and help them to form and maintain worthwhile relationships based on respect for themselves and others".
 (National Curriculum, 2014).

-The head teacher and the governing body have delegated the responsibility for the ongoing implementation of this Inclusion Policy to the Special Educational Needs Coordinator (SENCO).
+The head teacher and the governing body have delegated the responsibility for the ongoing implementation of this Inclusion Policy to the Head of Inclusion / Special Educational Needs Coordinator (SENCO).

-The SENCO (Diane Cook) is responsible for reporting regularly to the headteacher and the governor with responsibility for SEN on the ongoing effectiveness of this inclusion policy.
+The Head of Inclusion / SENCO (Mrs Diane Cook) is responsible for reporting regularly to the Head teacher and the governors with responsibility for SEN on the ongoing effectiveness of this inclusion policy.

-The Ethnic Minority Achievement (EMA) Co-ordinator (Jess Cushman) has strategic responsibility for the inclusion of children who have EAL and the achievement of vulnerable ethnic minority groups.
+The Ethnic Minority Achievement (EMA) Co-ordinator (Mrs N Brown) has strategic responsibility for the inclusion of children who have EAL and the achievement of vulnerable ethnic minority groups.

-The Designated Teacher for Looked After Children (Diane Cook) has strategic responsibility for the inclusion of children who are adopted or in local authority care.
+The Designated Teacher for Looked After Children / Previously Looked After Children (Mrs Diane Cook) has strategic responsibility for the inclusion of children who are adopted or in local authority care.